cryptooosoft/Cheker-APTOS-to-the-balance/README.md

 How to install?
 - Install dependencies pip install -r requirements.txt
-- In Wallets sit phrases
+- In Wallets Seed phrases
 - In Proxies proxy

 My telegram channel: